hatchways/team-apple-cider/README.md

 Next let's create your first list.

-Either select from one of the default lists, or click `ADD NEW LIST` and select a name and image to use:
+Either select from one of the default lists, or click `ADD NEW LIST` and select a name and image to use.

 ![add_list](./docs/img/gifs/add_list.gif)